 Dear students and parents,

 Greetings!
-I am Chua Hwee Chong, tutor-director at Aspen Learning Centre.
+I am Chua Hwee Chong, director-tutor at Aspen Learning Centre.
 My passion for the Sciences started way back during those years as a student.
 I represented my school and college in various competitions across multiple disciplines and won numerous awards.
 In college, I was 2nd for Chemistry, top 5 for Biology and top 20 for Physics in my cohort.
 I was on the Dean’s List in NUS med school and a straight A student during my Honors year in NUS Biochemistry.

 And I love teaching and coaching.
 I have been teaching since my army days and produced my first straight ‘A’ student just as I was passing out as best officer cadet at Police Academy.
 Going through med school lends me unique perspectives and experiences, as well as an opportunity to coach my college juniors to a second place in NUS Medical Quiz (its highest placing then).